robertnmoffat/SATCollisions/README.md

 What we are calculating is the shadow which is cast upon the normal vector.
 This is done by taking the dot product of each vertex vector and the normal and then dividing by the magnitude of the normal.
 This will give you a single number representing that vertex' position on the normal.
 You then use these positions to compare the minimum and maximum of each polygon to see if there is overlap.
-Repeat the projections using a normal for each side of two two polygons, checking for overlap.
+Repeat the projections using a normal for each side of the two polygons, checking for overlap.
 If there is any normal which the points do not have an overlap, then there is no collision.
 If all checks have an overlap, then there is a collision.